SumitShinde0702/CodeOverflow/README.txt

    - Voting System

 4. Additional Features
-   - Responsive Design
-   - Dark Theme
+   - View list of users
+   - Search a user
+   - View details of a user
    - Search Functionality
    - Tag Filtering
+   - Search a question

 TECH STACK
 ----------